goonstation/goonstation/tgui/docs/secret-interfaces.md

 3) Run the build (`tgui/bin/tgui` or `yarn run tgui:build`).
 The mapping is rewritten and the secret bundle is stripped from the public output and mirrored cleanup happens in `+secret/browserassets/src/tgui/`.

 ## Troubleshooting
 - You can edit either copy: `+secret/tgui/interfaces/` or the mirrored `tgui/packages/tgui/interfaces-secret/`.
-If both sides have changes, merge mode copies the newer mtime of each interface over the older one (no conflict prompts).
+If both sides have changes, merge mode copies the one with the newer modified time of each interface over the older one (no conflict prompts).
 - If it doesn’t load: confirm the bundle exists in `+secret/browserassets/src/tgui/`, the mapping has an id for your interface name, and the browser console isn’t showing a failed script load.

 ## Notes